baris-kilic/TokenCaseStudy/README.md

 This file contains the user interface for the MainActivity.
 It includes the layout and design of the main screen.

 ### MainActivity.kt
 This file is the main class of the application.
-It implements the functionality of the main screen, including the QR code generation, and launching the PaymentActivity.
+It implements the functionality of the main screen, including the QR code generation with Get QR for sale API by Volley, and launching the PaymentActivity.

 ### PaymentActivity.kt
 This file implements the payment processing functionality of the application.
 It uses the Volley library to make a REST API call to the OSY-QR service, and processes the response to get the payment details.